Eurodram – réseau européen de traduction théâtrale

 Swedish (Théo Fouéré & Corinne François-Denève)

-Unfortunately, we did not manage to receive any texts from the agencies and publishers we got in touch with – either they refused or did not answer.
-We organized the committee quite late in 2022, we’ll see if we can work more properly by the end of 2023.
+Unfortunately, the Swedish committee did not manage to receive any texts from the agencies and publishers they got in touch with – either they refused or did not answer.
+The committee was organized quite late in 2022, they’ll see if they can work up something more properly by the end of 2023.

 Turkish (Selin Altıparmak)